Spring into action during these seasons to find the perfect air conditioning unit

 Consider installing a new AC system when renovating your home or altering its interior layout.

-A new central air conditioner costs $5,000 to $12,500 to install.
+A new central air conditioner costs $3,500 to $7,500 to install.

 When you’re trying to stay cozy during harsh winter temperatures, the last thing on your mind is your air conditioner.
 But if your AC unit is showing signs of disrepair or old age, it’s wise to consider the best time to buy an air conditioner.
-Let’s take a look at the best time to buy an air conditioner, plus some tips on when to hire an AC installer and which type of unit is right for you.
+Let’s take a look at the best time to buy an HVAC system, plus some tips on when to hire an AC installer and which type of unit is right for you.

-You may think winter is the best time to buy an AC because the temperatures are cooler.
-While you may find a deal or two, this isn’t the case.
 The best time to purchase an air conditioner is the fall or spring.
 HVAC installers in your area will be busy during the summer and winter months when outdoor temperatures are the most extreme.

 Avoid these busy periods and you’ll likely find better deals before consumers start swarming stores looking for air conditioning units.
 This is because retailers are always looking to get rid of the previous year's models to make space for newer versions.